smaject/docker/java/Readme.md

 The image is based on Centos 7 and provides the latest OpenJdk 8

 ## Build the image
-- Make the build.js runable and execute it (contains Nashorn-Script)
+- Make the build.sh runable and execute it.
-- or execute 'docker build -t smaject/java .'
+- or execute 'docker build -t smaject/java:8 .'

 ## Run the image (example)
 docker run --rm smaject/java java -version